rockyshiba/FullStackEngineerChallenge/README.md

 ### Frontend

-* CRU for employee reviews
+* U for employee reviews